AdobeDocs/experience-manager-core-components.en/help/developing/overview.md

   If your components work as expected, then keep them as they are.
   If not, refer to "New Custom Components" above.

+## How to Succeed with the Core Components {#how-to-succeed}

+The Core Components are powerful, flexible, and easy to use and customize.
+[Following a few key guidelines](success.md) will ensure that your project with the Core Components is a success.

 ## Migrating to the Core Components

 Any new project should be implemented with Core Components.
 However existing projects will usually have extensive implementations of the Foundation Components.